marinaflausino/FIAP/README.md

 # FIAP
-This public repository contains my academic activitiesThis public repository contains my academic activities carried out with the help of FIAP university professors.
+This public repository contains my academic activities carried out with the help of FIAP university professors.